CahanLab/PySingleCellNet/README.md

 ```

 ##### Load the query data.
 You should always start with the raw counts.
-If your expression is stored as a numpyt array, you can convert it with the check_adX(adata) function.
+If your expression is stored as a numpy array, you can convert it with the check_adX(adata) function.
 ```python
 qDatT = sc.read_mtx("GSE124872_raw_counts_single_cell.mtx")
 qDat = qDatT.T